 The supervision system is supported by a formal, structured 12-month programme of weekly seminars.
 Part of this programme is a 4-month patent drafting course which was developed by one of our most experienced attorneys and which has been used to successfully teach our trainees for over fifteen years.
 As well as exploring key legal and technical skills, our weekly seminars cover topics that we recognise as being important to trainees’ overall development, such as client care, time management and communication skills.

 Our trainees typically qualify as both UK and European patent attorneys, taking a set of foundation and final exams for each region, normally over a period of four or five years.
 We provide a range of resources to aid trainees with their studies, including tailored revision sessions, an extensive in-house library and support for attending off-site revision courses.
 However, most trainees say the practical experience they gain from working on cases is the best preparation for these exams.
-Read Henry’s illustration of a day in the life of an S&P trainee.
+Read Tom's example of a day in the life of a trainee at S&P.

 Many of our senior attorneys have gone through this development programme themselves.
 For example, Christine started as a trainee in 2003 having obtained a master’s degree in physics from the University of Cambridge; she is now an IP director.
 Read Christine’s insights into working as a patent attorney at S&P.